dangarfield/beds-hackathon-2017/scenarios.md

 ## <a name="scenario-7"></a>Scenario 7 - The why's and where-fore's

-The new cruise website has attracted a lot of attention recently - it has a lot of new & exciting features and it's generally very well liked - you might almost say it's development was plain-sailing!
+The new cruise website has attracted a lot of attention recently - it has a lot of new & exciting features and it's generally very well liked - you might almost say its development was plain-sailing!
 However, there has also been some criticism from some customers.
 They don't like the drop-downs used for searching.
 They argue that a Google-like search experience would be much better.

-Not a company that ignores it's customers complaints or requests - TUI have asked a crack team of search specialists (that’s you) to revamp the cruise website search.
+Not a company that ignores its customers complaints or requests - TUI have asked a crack team of search specialists (that’s you) to revamp the cruise website search.
 Your brief is simple - as the cruise director Shipley says “Just make like Google.
 There it is.”

 __Level 1__